 1. Collagen supplements are a source of essential and non-essential amino acids specifically required for collagen production.
 Rich in collagen peptides, they provide the building blocks for connective tissue.
 They also contain a high percentage of hydroxyproline, responsible for collagen stability.
 See Collagen and Collagen Gold.

 2. Silica is found in abundance in the skin and plays a role in the cross-linking of collagen, helping to support collagen and connective tissue formation.
 Silica maintains the integrity and elasticity of the skin.
-See Silica Hair Solution and Ultra Silica Complex.
+See Silica Hair Solution.

 4. Vitamin C is an antioxidant and essential cofactor required for collagen synthesis.
 Vitamin C supports skin and connective tissue health.
 See Collagen Gold.